Walgreens The Thread

 Panic disorder.
 Panic disorder is a common mental health condition in which people experience sudden episodes of intense fear and anxiety, also known as “panic attacks,” often occurring with physical symptoms, such as a fast heartbeat, shortness of breath, sweating and lightheadedness.
 People who worry about future panic attacks for more than a month or change their behaviors to avoid triggering a panic episode may have panic disorder.

 Social anxiety disorder.
-People with social anxiety disorder may fear being rejected, embarrassed or judged by other people, and so they dread or avoid social situations.
-For some people, social anxiety disorder may even cause difficulties with daily activities such as school or work.
+People with social anxiety disorder may fear being rejected, embarrassed or judged by other people.
+As a result, they may dread or avoid social situations.
+For some people, social anxiety disorder may even cause difficulties with daily activities, such as school or work.

 How anti-anxiety medication can help

-Medication is not intended as a cure for anxiety, but it may help alleviate some of the symptoms.
+Medication may help alleviate the severity and frequency of anxiety symptoms.
 Some common medications taken by people with anxiety disorders include anti-anxiety medicine (anxiolytics), antidepressants and beta-blockers.
-Your healthcare provider can determine an appropriate medication and treatment plan for your symptoms.
+Your healthcare provider can determine which medications may be appropriate for you and devise a treatment plan for your symptoms.
+In addition to medications, other interventions, such as psychotherapy or “talk therapy,” stress management techniques, and support groups may be recommended for you.

 Can you become addicted to anti-anxiety medication?